 She looked at my whole case from first principles.

-It’s not an overnight cure – I’m still very far from normal – but a steady, sustained, continuing improvement, going far beyond anything I’d dared to hope.
+I’m still very far from normal and I still have ups and downs – but my underlying improvement has gone far beyond anything I’d dared to hope.

 I’m coming back to light, to life and to the world, after so long alone in the dark.
 Each new step is intense and surprising and crazy and beautiful.
 That’s what I want to share in this blog.